 White and Black Hat SEO are two totally different SEO strategies that yield varying results, but one is better than the other.
 We'll explaining everything you need to know about the two, and help you determine which one is worth incorporating into your strategy.

-White hat SEO encompasses ethical, ethical, transparent and non-penalized SEO techniques recommended by search engines.
+White hat SEO encompasses ethical, transparent and non-penalized SEO techniques recommended by search engines.
 In short, it's the legitimate way to do SEO.

 Link selling.
 Backlinks, or inbound links, are one of the most important factors for positioning a website, but these must be obtained organically.
 Therefore, purchasing and selling backlinks is considered a black hat SEO technique and is subject to penalty.

 Essentially the difference between white hat SEO and black hat SEO boils down to doing the right thing or not.
 In the midst of the two categories, there is a third that tries to push the boundaries of what is allowed, and this is grey hat SEO.

 While it may be tempting to use quick tricks and sneaky steps to bypass the hard work of SEO, this will never benefit your website or brand in the long run.
 Sticking with white hat SEO is what will give your site the best shot at increasing its domain authority and landing in the number one spot on Google and other search engines.